Which city is cheaper, Toulon or Cadiz?

 With a handful of venues, visitors can find a fairly lively vibe in Toulon.
 It's a relatively large city and traditionally a sailor's town, so the city has a long running tradition of partying into the night.
 While it doesn't have the party-hard reputation of some places, you likely won't be bored at night.
 Head to the harbor area or the beaches around Mourillon for the most lively bars and cafes.

-Toulon offers a nice beach destination.
+Plenty of visitors enjoy relaxing on the beach in Toulon.
 The beaches are sandy and less crowded than some of the more popular areas.
 The most accessible beach is Mourillon Beach which has public facilities and restaurants.
-If you're willing to venture a little farther from the center of town you'll find to Mitre Beach which has some snorkeling.
+If you're willing to venture a little farther from the center of town you'll find Mitre Beach which has some snorkeling.
 Battere Basse Beach is a bit quieter and also has snorkeling.
 Anse de Méjean is a popular spot with the locals.

-Cadiz is an extremely popular place to visit the historic old town area.
+There is a nice variety of sights in the old town of Cadiz.
 The old town offers a patchwork network of cobblestone streets that intertwine plazas, churches, and historic buildings.

 You can check out the historic old town in Toulon.
 The old town has plazas, terraced cafes, and plenty of outdoor shopping opportunities that visitors can enjoy.

-Both Cadiz and Toulon are good shopping destinations.
+Both Cadiz and Toulon are superb shopping destinations.

 Cadiz is an extremely popular place for shoppers.
 There's a diverse mix of local boutiques, food markets, shopping centers, and street markets where you can pick up everything from local items to European fashion.
 If you happen to be in town on a weekend, keep in mind that many shops are only open in the morning on Saturdays and closed all day Sundays.